Diezel VH2 Amp Head Review

 Final Thoughts & Questions

 With a simple reduction in the number of channels, Diezel has made the VH series accessible to far more people than they could with just the VH4.
 It's still expensive, but under $3000 is a big boost for semi-pros, and professional musicians that want an amp designed for heavy gain and modern guitar tones.
+The VH2 embodies this sound almost perfectly, and is one of our top recommendations if you're willing to spend north of $2500 on your amplifier.
+There's little - to nothing - worth complaining about here.

-Written by Bobby on Amps and Roundups
+Written by Bobby Kittleberger on Amps & Roundups

-Written by Bobby on Amps and Settings
+Written by Bobby Kittleberger on Amps & Settings

 Comment Policy: You're down to leave a comment?
 That's awesome.
 Keep in mind that comments are moderated and rel="nofollow" is in use.
 Please avoid any spammy keywords or a domain as your name, otherwise your comment will be deleted.
 Let's stay on topic, keep questions relevant and have a meaningful conversation.
 All the best.